Dear readers of ADxS.org, please forgive the disruption.

 4.17.
 Stress benefits of anxiety

-If the anxiety becomes so great that it no longer merely increases caution but inappropriately impairs the ability to act, the functional stress symptom of anxiety has become dysfunctional and crosses the threshold into anxiety disorder.
+If the anxiety becomes so great that it no longer merely increases caution but inappropriately impairs the ability to act, the functional stress symptom of anxiety has become dysfunctional and crosses the threshold into an anxiety disorder.

 4.18.
 Stress benefits of inner emptiness and alexithymia

 4.19.
-Stress benefits of reduced/increased empathy
+Stress benefits of reduced / increased empathy

 Within a group, increased compassion for others is a bonding tool that counteracts exclusion from the group, which would be even more detrimental in dangerous times.